Walnut, Iowa History

 1880 - The official 1880 census shows Walnut with a population of 733, Layton Twp 753, and Lincoln Twp 628.

-1880 - Walnut's first water works is completed at a cost of $1,500, to include a well, pump, tank and windmill.
+1880 - Walnut's first water works are completed at a cost of $1,500, to include a well, pump, tank and windmill.
 The well, dug at a depth of 50', is located on the NE corner of Walnut and School streets, and the 16' tank placed on the school grounds.
 Property owners provide the funding for pipes and hydrants.

 1880 - Walnut's Volunteer Fire Department is organized.
 The first engine, with hand-operated pumps, is purchased at a total cost of $500.
-This company disbanded, and reorganized in earnest after the fire of 1881.
+This company is disbanded, and reorganized in earnest after the fire of 1881.

 1880 - A two-story addition is completed at the city school house.